-If you look to the right of the blooms you will seed a side shoot with tiny buds on it.
+If you look to the right of the blooms in the photo below you will seed a side shoot with tiny buds on it.

-….you want to let them go to seed.
+…let them go to seed.

 To let them go to seed do not cut off any blooms, just let them develop seed pods and either collect the seed when it is ready or let them drop to the ground around the parent plant.

-To collect, once the seed pod is dry and starting to crack, I hold something under the pod, like a small paper bag or envelop as I cut it off and let the pod and seeds fall into it.
+To collect, once the seed pod is dry and starting to crack, I hold something under the pod, like a small paper bag or envelope, then cut the seed pod off and let the pod and seeds fall into it.

 Click on over to my entire post on How to Start Delphiniums from Seed